… but we have the following advantages …

 Competitive Advantage Presentation

 The business plan competitive advantage section is best presented in a two column format.
-In the example below, the first column shows the competitive advantage, and the second column gives a brief comment about the advantage.
+In the example below, the first column shows the advantage, and the second column gives a brief comment about the advantage.
 The comments section can be used to cover additional details of the competitive advantage, including how long it might last, and how it helps the business to obtain market share.

 An investor will look to see if there is a sustained competitive edge, capable of further development, which will allow the business to build and hold market share.